bitmark-inc/docs/pages/register-and-control-data/share-rights.md

 ### Verifying a share grant

-To verify a grant using the Bitcoin-CLI:
+To verify a grant using the Bitmark CLI:

 * Check the transaction status